 If you’re not a CERN employee and want to transfer your UK pension to a Swiss Independent Vested Benefits Foundation, the steps you should take are:

-4. Complete Form APSS263: Complete this form and submit it to your UK pension provider to finish the process.
+- Complete Form APSS263: Complete this form and submit it to your UK pension provider to finish the process.
+If the form is not provided within 60 days of the transfer request, the transfer will be subject to a 25% overseas transfer charge.

 How To Transfer Your Pension to the CERN Pension Fund